EasyG0ing1/BlockNot/README.md

 Read the description of the ResetAll example below for more info.

 ##Seconds / Milliseconds
-Sometimes you only need to have timers that deal in full seconds, and it can be cumbersome to have to use numbers like 45000 for 45 seconds ... simplicity matters!
+Sometimes you only need to have timers that deal in full seconds, and it can be cumbersome to have to use numbers like 45000 for 45 seconds!
 As of version 1.6.5, you can now instantiate a timer with an optional argument to define it as a SECONDS timer like this:
 ```C++
 BlockNot myTimer(5, SECONDS);
 ```
 When you define your timer as a SECONDS timer, any values you read from the timer will be in seconds even though under the hood, time is calculated in milliseconds.
 The response values will be rounded however the compiler handles that.
-Also, any changes you make to the timer's duration must be done in seconds.
-There is more discussion about this at the bottom of this document in the <b>Version Update Notes</b> section.
+Also, any changes you make to the timer's duration must be done in seconds (More discussion about this at the bottom of this document in the <b>Version Update Notes</b> section).

 ##Enable / Disable
-In the first update to BlockNot, the ability to disable and enable a timer was introduced.
-I found myself in a situation where I realized disabling a timer would be more efficient than declaring a boolean variable and relying on its value before checking a timer.

-Before I show an example of when you might want to disable a timer, Let's describe what you can expect when engaging the timer if it is in a disabled state.
+You can enable or disable timer as needed (I will be adding stop and start methods into the next update).

 When a timer is disabled, any call to the timer that would return a boolean value will ALWAYS return false.
 And when you query the timer where a numeric value is supposed to be returned, it will return a ZERO by default, although you can change what number it returns for those methods, as long as the number you set is a positive number (BlockNot does not ever deal with negative numbers, since time cannot go backwards),